-1) Adjust the knob for the rockshaft pressure to 2200+: it cannot lift the drill frame by itself anymore.
-You want the rockshaft rolled over completely so that it's sloped downward at the rear by 15 - 20 degrees - it should remain in this position at all times during operation.
-Running the rockshaft at 2200+ helps it to quickly overcome the resistance from the opener circuit (which remains pressurized when rockshaft is raised) when lowering the openers to begin the pass.

-2) Adjust the knob for the opener pressure (the UniForce system) until you are maintaining a reasonably uniform depth of cut.
+- Step 1: Adjust the knob for the rockshaft pressure to 2200+: it cannot lift the drill frame by itself anymore.
+You want the rockshaft rolled over completely so that it's sloped downward at the rear by 15 20 degrees it should remain in this position at all times during operation.
+Running the rockshaft at 2200 3000 helps it to quickly overcome the resistance from the opener circuit (which remains pressurized when rockshaft is raised) when lowering the openers to begin the pass. - Step 2: Adjust knob for opener pressure (the UniForce system) until you are maintaining a reasonably uniform depth of cut.
 Running more than necessary, however, will cause sidewall compaction.
-Common range is 800 - 1600.

-3) If you're drilling in steep terraces and the pressure on the opener circuit drops unacceptably after the opener rank has passed over the terrace peak, this means that hydraulic flow is too low which can be remedied by: 1) increasing the flow setting for that remote on the tractor (we prefer setting it at max flow); 2) using a tractor with greater hydraulic capacity, 3) installing Exapta's accumulator for the UniForce system, 4) teeing two remotes together (especially useful on older tractors).
+Common range is 800 1600. - Step 3: If you're drilling in steep terraces and the pressure on opener circuit drops unacceptably after the opener rank has passed over the terrace peak, this means that hydraulic flow is too low which can be remedied by: 1) increasing the flow setting for that remote on the tractor (we prefer setting it at max flow); 2) using a tractor with greater hydraulic capacity, 3) installing Exapta's accumulator for the UniForce system, - Step 4: Keep UniForce system pressurized at all times including turnaround passes, transport and folding to prevent openers from bouncing and causing damage to themselves, or other structures.